WEF Events Conference Ombuds Frequently Asked Questions (FAQs)

 - Issues related to the organization

-15. How does the ombuds remain neutral?
+15. How does the ombuds remain impartial?

 No. The ombuds cannot serve as a witness and does not participate in any formal grievance process.
 The ombuds will not testify in formal judicial or administrative hearings.
 However, the ombuds is available to facilitate informal discussions with the consent of the other participants.
 If the ombuds is asked to serve on a committee, it will be done in an advisory capacity only.